palpalani/laravel-login-notifications/README.md

 # Laravel Login Notifications
-A login notification for Laravel apps.
+A login event notification for Laravel projects.
+By default, it will send notification only on production environment only.

 ### Installation
 Install the package using the composer.